 What To Do In The Event Of Electrical Burns

 Electrical burns are a direct result of electric current passing through a body by coming into contact with a live electrical circuit.
 The effects of electrical burns are often unseen, due to internal damage.

 Some signs of electrical burns are obvious on the surface of the skin in the form of exit wounds.
-Serious health complications can result from electrical burns and knowing what to do for someone in such an emergency can not only save their life, but also keep you out of harms way as well!
+Serious health complications can result from electrical burns and know what to do for someone in such an emergency can not only save their life but also keep you out of harm's way.